-Six high schoolers at Garner Magnet High are on a mission this semester to use those toys for the greater good.
+Six high schoolers at Garner Magnet High are on a mission to change that this semester for the greater good.

-As part of a two-year International Baccalaureate Diploma Programme with 40-plus enrolled students, candidates have to participate in community service along with rigorous academics.
+As part of a two-year international baccalaureate diploma program with 40-plus enrolled students, candidates have to participate in community service along with rigorous academics.

 “The program emphasizes that the student should also be a concerned citizen,” said Cheryl Biconish, the program coordinator.
 “Through service to their community, students grow in the area of self-discovery and gain insight into the needs of others.”

 One need she presented to the students toward the beginning of the school year was a need from the state highway patrol.
 Officers typically carry stuffed animals in patrol cars for traumatized children at the scene of an accident, but toward the end of the summer, the patrol was running low.